-- · Jeans (except for custodian and bus drivers and as allowed for special occasions or special work as approved by the immediate or site supervisor) - · Overalls - · Shorts (except for P.E. teachers and bus drivers and as allowed for special occasions or special work as approved by the immediate or site supervisor) - · Athletic type shoes (except as allowed for special occasions or special work as approved by the immediate or site supervisor) - · Spandex, yoga pants, leggings, or bicycling type attire as outerwear - · Clothing that is provocative, revealing, indecent, vulgar or obscene - · Blouses or shirts with low necklines or bare midriffs - · Excessively tight clothing - · Visibly torn or ragged attire - · Sweat suit-type attire (except for P.E. teachers, bus drivers, and custodians) - · Footwear that is considered beachwear, bedroom shoes, flip flops,or slippers (Any footwear that may cause injury to the wearer or others must not be worn) - · Clothing which promotes alcoholic beverages, tobacco, or the use of controlled substances by words or symbols - · Clothing that contains profanity or nudity, depicts violence, political statements, or is sexual in nature by words or symbols - · Undergarments worn as an outer garment or any see through clothing - · Clothing or jewelry that creates a disruption of the school environment/ learning activities or that poses a threat to the safety and well-being of students or staff
+- \cdot Jeans (except for custodian and bus drivers and as allowed for special occasions or special work as approved by the immediate or site supervisor) - Shorts (except for P.E. teachers and bus drivers and as allowed for special occasions or special work as approved by the immediate or site supervisor) - Athletic type shoes (except as allowed for special occasions or special work as approved by the immediate or site supervisor) - · Spandex, yoga pants, or bicycling type attire - · Leggings must be worn with a tunic style shirt or dress - · Clothing that is provocative, revealing, indecent, vulgar or obscene - · Blouses or shirts with low necklines or bare midriffs - · Excessively tight clothing - · Visibly torn or ragged attire, including jeans with rips, tears, or holes - · Sweat suit-type attire (except for P.E. teachers, bus drivers, and custodians) - Footwear that is considered beachwear, bedroom shoes, or slippers (Any footwear that may cause injury to the wearer or others must not be worn) - · Clothing which promotes alcoholic beverages, tobacco, or the use of controlled substances by words or symbols - · Clothing that contains profanity or nudity, depicts violence, political statements, or is sexual in nature by words or symbols - · Undergarments worn as an outer garment or any see through clothing - Clothing or jewelry that creates a disruption of the school environment/ learning activities or that poses a threat to the safety and well-being of students or staff - · Hats, visors, or other head coverings (except P.E. teachers during outside activities only)

+Supervisors are expected to review these guidelines with all staff members each year before the opening of school.
 Each department/school will evaluate these guidelines at the end of the school year.
 The system will review the results of these evaluations and present proposed changes to the board as appropriate.